 - Pril – I use Pril sparingly, just with a bit of solution mixed with water when I need to wipe off the surface, like window frames.

 - Alio Kokofrishe handgeschirrspülmittel – I only use this when I need to wash dishes by hand.
-As described, it is a hand dishwashing detergent soo.
+As described, it is a hand dishwashing detergent so it’s gentle on the skin.

 - Klax Brennspiritus – (I don’t have a full-size bottle, I ask Mutti a small amount when I need it) We use this to clean the windows by adding a small amount, approximately 5ml with 1 liter of water in a bucket.
-Fast and easy, it works wonders.
+Fast and easy, it works wonders and if you use to clean your faucets or metals around the house that always gets wet, it does act like a little coat that protects the metal from having water marks later on.
+I found a similar brand online that’s worth checking out as well.

 - Sagrotan Disinfection Cleaner – it kills 99.9% of germs; need I say more?
 I use this for all the touchpoints at home.